Mexico City

 When we asked expats and global nomads about their social experiences in Mexico City, they replied:

 "Mexico City is great when you're young and can party because meeting other young expats in this age group will be easy.
-The older you get the harder it can be to meet other expats of your age," said an expat in Mexico City.
+The older you get the harder it can be to meet other expats of your age," said one expat living in Mexico City.

 What advice to expats in Mexico City have about housing?